 Okay, that's the elevator pitch...
 But let me explain in detail what Tack is doing and why it could help you and your team to be more productive:

-Toggl is a convenient time-tracking tool to log all your activities and assign them to specific clients/projects.
+Toggl track is a convenient time-tracking tool to log all your activities and assign them to specific clients/projects.
 Slack is a collaboration and communication tool, especially suitable for remote teams.
-Tack brings these two tools together by automatically setting the Slack status to the currently running time entry in Toggl.
+Tack brings these two tools together by automatically setting the Slack status to the currently running time entry in oggl track.

 Tack solves the “missing context” pain for us, and after just a few days of using Tack we realized that it's a complete game changer for us, making us more productive and helping us work together more efficiently.

 Since we believe that a lot of remote teams out there feel the same pain, we decided to give Tack to the public, for free.
 So if my thoughts sound familiar to you, you might want to give it a try.
-By the way, over time Tack became a fully fledged Toggl client which allows you to start and stop your Toggl timer, without leaving Slack - your favorite collaboration tool.
+By the way, over time Tack became a fully fledged toggl track client which allows you to start and stop your toggl track timer, without leaving Slack - your favorite collaboration tool.

 Tack can be added to your Slack Workspace via a single click.
 Give it a spin and let us know what you think!